casangi/casadocs/docs/_files/imaging/synthesis-imaging/wide-band-imaging.rst

       functional form with curvature, steepening and turnovers at various locations in the spectrum.
 Power laws and polynomials are typically used to model such sky spectra.
-With the MT-MFS wideband imaging algorithm, a Taylor polynomial in $I$ vs $\nu$ space is fitted to the data per flux component, and the resulting coefficients used to calculate the spectral index that a power law model would provide.
+With the MT-MFS wideband imaging algorithm, a Taylor polynomial in :math:`I` vs :math:`\nu` space is fitted to the data per flux component, and the resulting coefficients used to calculate the spectral index that a power law model would provide.